Skip to main content

 Collapse all

 Participants new to this type of adventure can be successful if they are motivated, open to learning new skills, willing to work closely as a team, and are able to demonstrate leadership skills.
 Trips may be very challenging at times regardless of a participant’s experience in the outdoors, but the instructors will ensure that everything is within the abilities of the group.
-You do not need to have any outdoor experience to complete a BOLD or GOLD expedition and you do not need to be an athlete.
+You do not need to have any outdoor experience to complete a BOLD/GOLD expedition and you do not need to be an athlete.
 Being in shape and physically active before you arrive is helpful but is not required on introductory experiences.
 Come prepared to meet new people, try new things, have fun and challenge yourself.
 You may make mistakes, but you will learn from them and go on to meet challenges, both individually and as a group.
-Our Level 1 trip is great for individuals looking for a slow introduction into the outdoors and wanting to experience everything a BOLD & GOLD expedition has to offer but on a smaller scale.
+Our Level 1 trip is great for individuals looking for a slow introduction into the outdoors and wanting to experience everything a BOLD/GOLD expedition has to offer but on a smaller scale.

 All trips begin and end at our base camp, YMCA Camp High Harbour at Lake Allatoona, located at: 40 Old Sandtown Road, Cartersville, GA 30121

-The specific check-in time for each trip will be provided in the welcome email.
+The specific drop-off time for each trip will be provided in the welcome email.
 The course officially begins with an opening circle, and families are asked to stay for the course start.
 Upon arrival, participants will meet instructors and will be outfitted with any gear needed for their trip.
-All participants will be expected to help with the de-issuing process of the group and personal gear after the trip returns.
-Pick-up family members are encouraged to arrive on time and will have the opportunity to check in with instructors about the course.
-We will let our participants and families know of specific pick up and drop off times in the welcome email.

 Beginner level backpacking expeditions may travel 3 to 5 miles each day.
 Your size and ability to carry the weight of the backpack is taken into consideration.
 Backpacks may weigh up to 45% of your body weight.
 Instructors will help you adjust your pack to the carry the weight safely and in the most comfortable fashion.